jijingg/Spinal-bootcamp/README.md

 ## Before the start

   We assume you already have the basics knowledge of Scala，So there is no introduction to scala syntax here.
-If you need to learn Scala, I would strongly recommend the book of "Programming in Scala"by Martin Odersky who is also the author of Scala.
+If you need to learn Scala, I would strongly recommend the book of **["Programming in Scala"](https://www.oreilly.com/library/view/programming-in-scala/9780981531687/)** by Martin Odersky who is also the author of Scala.
 And just try them as many as you can on jupyter notebook env, This may be more efficient to help you master Scala than just reading a book without practice.